-The purpose of this study was to provide CRW with a thorough review of its SDFs and the underlying assumptions and provide updated fees for 2021 through 2025.
+The purpose of this study was to provide CRW with a thorough review of its SDFs and the underlying assumptions and provide updated fees for 2022 through 2026.
 The review is based on development fee approaches that are acceptable to the industry and to the State of Colorado's impact fee legislation.
 An annual review of growth, capital improvements and use of revenues from SDFs continues to be made to allow CRW to proactively make changes, if needed.

-Recommended SDFs for 2021-2025
+Recommended SDFs for 2022-2026

-The report shows how the fixed assets and CIP costs were calculated to determine the needed SDFs and DIFs for the funds for 2021-2025.
-Costs for capital improvements were maintained at 2020 dollars.
-In order to maintain SDF revenues to match increases in capital costs over time, the SDFs for water, water resources and wastewater are escalated for the study period 2021-2025.
-It is recommended that water, water resources, wastewater SDFs and the stormwater DIFs for the Plum Creek and Cherry Creek basin all have an increase in 2021.
+The report shows how the fixed assets and CIP costs were calculated to determine the needed SDFs and DIFs for the funds for 2022-2026.
+Costs for capital improvements were maintained at 2021 dollars.
+In order to maintain SDF revenues to match increases in capital costs over time, staff is recommending an increase for 2022 in the SDFs for water, water resources, wastewater and stormwater DIFs for both the Plum Creek and Cherry Creek Basins.
 See the charts in the executive summary for these amounts and recommendations.